UI-Gurus/tutorials/react.md

 In React, for every DOM object, there is a corresponding virtual DOM object.
 A virtual DOM object is a representation of a DOM object, like a lightweight copy.
 A virtual DOM object has the same properties as a real DOM object, but it lacks the real thing's power to directly change what's on the screen.

-When you try to update the DOM in React, here is what happen:
+When DOM in React is updated, here is what happen:

 1. The entire virtual DOM gets updated
-2. The virtual DOM gets compared to what it looked like before you updated it.
+2. The virtual DOM gets compared to what it looked like before it was updated.
 React figures out which objects have changed
 3. The changed objects, and the changed objects only, get updated on the real DOM.
 4. Changes on the real DOM cause the screen to change

 ## Installation and Setup

-To start coding on React, all you need is to download and install [Node](https://nodejs.org/en/download/).
-Also, you will need an IDE that help you on syntax highlighting and make the coding process more comfortable.
+To start coding on React, all that is needed is to download and install [Node](https://nodejs.org/en/download/).
+Also, it's necessary an IDE that helps with the syntax highlighting and make the coding process more comfortable.
 This IDE is of your choice, it could be [Atom](https://atom.io/), [SublimeText 3](https://www.sublimetext.com/3), [Visual Code](https://code.visualstudio.com/) or any other.
-Whichever you choose, you have to install the respective packages for syntax highlighting, error visualization or any other you want.
-This ss not a requirement, but you also may want to have a nice terminal if you have not one yet.
-A good option is [Cmder](http://cmder.net/) but you can use the one you prefer.
+Generally, in all these IDEs it's necessary to install the respective packages for syntax highlighting, error visualization and other special features.
+This is not a requirement, but it's also a good idea to have a nice terminal with highlighting and other great stuff.
+A good option is [Cmder](http://cmder.net/) but it could be any.

-We suggest to use another great tool for React development: **React Developer Tools**.
+It is suggested to use another great tool for React development: **React Developer Tools**.
 It is an extension available for Google Chrome and Mozilla browsers.
-With this tool you can inspect all your React's code.
-It is very useful and you should use it.
+With this tool it can be possibly to inspect all the React's code on the Developers Console of the browser.
+It's very useful and strongly recommended to use.

-There is many ways in which we can start a React project, for this tutorial we have chosen create it through the `create-react-app` npm module.
-So, just open your terminal, enter on the location where you want to create the project and type the next: `npm install -g create-react-app`, press enter and after a few seconds this module will be installed, then type: `create-react-app [my-first-app]`.
-Here we are creating our React project named `my-first-app`, this may take some minutes.
-When it is done, enter in the new folder created and then type: `npm start`.
-That's it, we have our first React application running on the browser.
+There are many ways in which a React project can be started, for this tutorial the option chosen was create it through the `create-react-app` npm module.
+To create the project, it's necessary opening a terminal, move into the location where the project will reside and enter: `npm install -g create-react-app`, after a few seconds this module will be installed, then enter: `create-react-app [my-first-app]`.
+After a few minutes a new React project named `my-first-app` is ready to use.
+When ready, move into the new folder created and then enter: `npm start`.
+That's it, a new React application is now running on the browser.

-The `create-react-app` command creates a folder with the name specified and inside of this folder we have some things that we are discussing.
+The `create-react-app` command creates a folder with the name specified and within this folder there are some things that are going to be discussed.

-Ok, let's start to see some React code.
-Open the `index.js` file.
-This file is the entry point of your application.
-We have the following stuff inside this file:
+The `index.js` file is the entry point of the application.
+The following code is in this file:

 ```JavaScript
 import React from 'react';